michael4RD/rproxy/README.md

 # How to make it scale?
-We can make the RProxy stateless to make it scalable: multiple stateless RProxy instances can run in parallel without maintaining state consistency in-between.
+We can make the RProxy stateless to make it scalable: multiple stateless RProxy instances can run in parallel (preferrably in a docker container environment) without maintaining state consistency in-between.

 We can also make the currently single target server scalable by supporting a list of target URLs.
 We can redirect incoming requests to different target servers based on rules.